 In February 2019, however, the Director said this to the Estimates Committee: ‘Yes.
 That [the detailed business case] was fully delivered to the government on time on 21 December last year‘ (emphasis added; page 154 of the Official Hansard).

 December as the delivery date also featured frequently in the Minutes of the Interdepartmental Committee, twice from the Director at the meeting of 21 August 2018 (pages 11 and 12 of the pdf), from the Project Director and the Director at the meeting of 9 October 2018 (pages 13 and 14 of the pdf) and from the Project Director at the meeting of 20 November 2018 (page 15 of the pdf).
 (That is, on 20 November the Detailed Business Case had still not been fully delivered to government.)

 Then there was this paragraph in the Memorial’s Annual Report 2018-19.

-The Memorial Redevelopment Team presented the Detailed Business Case to government on 21 December 2019.
+The Memorial Redevelopment Team presented the Detailed Business Case to government on 21 December 2018.
 This document drew together the various briefings and submissions to government which formed the basis for the announcement of funding.
 (Emphasis added; page 21) [There was a typo in this quote, amended 2 September 2021.
 It is now correct.
 Apologies.
 HH]

 The ‘various briefings and submissions’ included, according to the IDC Minutes, a briefing to the Finance Minister, and perhaps the Treasurer, and a submission to Cabinet.
 Perhaps the Director confused these with the Detailed Business Case.